docker-archive/dcus-hol-2017/docker-cloud/README.md

   + **Name**: voting
   + **Description**: Voting service for the Docker voting app

-Specifying the Dockerfile path (Step 7)
+Specify the Dockerfile path (in Step 7):
   + Enter **/voting/Dockerfile** for the **Dockerfile Path**

 ### Check to make sure the repositories were created